airbytehq/airbyte-interop-catalog/README.md

 # Welcome to the Airbyte Interop Catalog

-Airbyte Morph is a proprietary AI-driven solution that helps users migrate across different database schemas.
+Airbyte Morph is an [open source](./LICENSE.md) AI-powered catalog of migration guides which helps users migrate across different database schemas.
+The Airbyte Interop Catalog contains tools, guides, and reusable dbt packages that help users combine and compare Airbyte datasets with 3rd party dataset schemas.

 ## Transformation Catalog